(European) Complex Cities

 However, an in-depth understanding of how spatial planning and territorial governance work is still missing.
 In particular, it remains unclear how these approaches become effective under the specific circumstances of countries and regions.
 Spatial development differs across these territories, due to historically rooted urbanisation patterns and existing socio-economic conditions.
 Planning systems, cultures and traditions vary across these territories too.
 As a result, policies for addressing the said problems (e.g. national or EU policies to stimulate regional development, cross-border cooperation or urban renewal) deliver different, at times unforeseen, or even contrary results on the ground.

-Graduation projects investigating the topic Imagining (European) Regions build up upon an expertise on regionalisation, governance and spatial planning, present at the Spatial Planning & Strategy section and the OTB Research Institute for the Built Environment.
+Graduation projects investigating the topic (European) Complex Cities build up upon an expertise on regionalisation, governance and spatial planning, present at the Spatial Planning & Strategy section.
 They use this knowledge to test the validity of territorial claims (as in critical geography), analytical knowledge on spatial development (as in social and economic geography) and political decisions (as in political sciences and planning), by means of design.
 Graduation projects may result in designs that criticise planning/political decisions by making the outcome of alternative approaches visible.
 Projects may favour certain political positions in this, providing they build on theoretical and empirical base.
 Projects may also be used to compare the effects of spatial planning and governance under various spatial and institutional circumstances and thus take a more objective position.
 By comparing developments across several European regions, graduation projects may, for instance, draw wider lessons for the European context and EU (territorial) policies.
 At the core of projects lies an accountable, critical investigation of current planning or a lack of it, in a context of conflicting territorial interests, political polarisation and/or a lack of relevant information on regionalisation.

 At the end of the graduation year, students will be able to